We are the 111 team.

 Put simply, you’ll learn everything you need perform the role with confidence.
 Our training is widely regarded as some of the best in the world.
 And since no two calls are the same, we’ll make sure you’re prepared for all eventualities, leaving you feeling confident to handle all types of queries.

-Through a combination of on the job training and an apprenticeship programme you’ll learn how to:
+Through a combination of on the job training, or an apprenticeship programme for health advisers/call handlers, you’ll learn how to:

 - offer advice and reassurance